aiven/aiven-docs/docs/platform/reference/service-ip-address.md

 title: Default service IP address and hostname
 ---

+When a new Aiven service is created, it automatically gets a hostname and one or more public IP addresses.

 ## Default service IP address

-When a new Aiven service is created, the chosen cloud service provider will dynamically assign one or more public IP address from their connection pool.
+The chosen cloud service provider will dynamically assign one or more public IP address from their connection pool.

 This IP address is not permanent, and with every service maintenance (in case of failover, maintenance upgrade or cloud migration) the IP address changes since Aiven creates a new node, migrates the existing data to it and retire the old node.